suhanning1997/suhanning1997/README.md

 - 👋 Hi, I’m Hanning Su
-- 👀 I’m interested in statistics (especially survival analysis and nonparametric statistics), mathematics, computer science/artificial intelligence
+- 👀 I’m interested in statistics (especially survival analysis and nonparametric （and semiparametric) statistics), mathematics, computer science/artificial intelligence
 - 🌱 I’m currently studying Statistics at Columbia University
 - 💞️ I’m looking to collaborate on (no idea yet...)
 - 📫 How to reach hs3375@columbia.edu